Cyber-Chic/cosmos/COIN_LEDGER.md

 **🔭 THE SCIENCE BACKSTORY**

-**The Inspiration:** Each art piece contains a unique haiku poem about space that I wrote based on my actual research as a citizen scientist.
-The poems are inspired by real cosmic data I helped analyze, from hunting planets for **[Exoplanet Watch](https://science.nasa.gov/citizen-science/exoplanet-watch/exoplanet-watch-overview/)** to tracking deep-space anomalies on **[Zooniverse](https://www.zooniverse.org/about)**.
+*   **The Inspiration** — Each token features a snippet of a unique celestial haiku composed from real-world citizen science data.
+The verses are inspired by cosmic observations I processed, from analyzing exoplanet data for **[Exoplanet Watch](https://science.nasa.gov/citizen-science/exoplanet-watch/exoplanet-watch-overview/)** to tracking deep-space anomalies on **[Zooniverse](https://www.zooniverse.org/about)**.

-**The Space Journeys:** Signed, limited-edition art prints are queued as cargo to launch beyond the clouds and above the globe aboard **[commercial rocket flights](https://www.clubforfuture.org/postcards)**, earning official flight certification upon their return to Earth.
+*   **The Space Journeys** — Signed, limited-edition art prints are queued as cargo to launch beyond the atmosphere aboard commercial rocket flights, earning official flight certification upon their return to Earth.

 ---

 #### 🌌 GALAXY VISUALIZER ENGINE